This page is intended to help ELA teachers make connections to content-area subjects. Embed ELA skills within contexts!

-ABE ELA Instructors often teach social studies or science within ELA, or also teach dedicated classes for science, social studies, civics, study skills—and so on.
-What does it mean to think in each of these areas?
+ABE ELA instructors sometimes teach social studies or science within ELA, and sometimes teach separate, dedicated classes for ELA, science, social studies, civics, study skills, etc. What does it mean to think in each of these areas?
 Are there common patterns of critical thought across them all?
-Read one person's view on thinking across disciplinesand tell us your response.

-There are several great sites for background information, curriculum ideas, instructional resources, and possible texts.
-(For leveled readings and text sets, go to Text Levels, Sets, and Complexity.)
+Here are some of the many good sites for background information, curriculum ideas, instructional resources, and possible texts.
+(For leveled readings and text sets, go to Text Complexity and Text Selection.

 - American Museum of Natural History